snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 - Are usually wrappers to the native Dakota ``test/dakota_test.perl`` utility, e.g. use the option ``--man`` for supported options

+Regression tests run the cases specified in the source/test/dakota_*.in files.
+The outputs for each of the cases are compared to the outputs extracted in the associated dakota_*.base gold standard.
+Any differences from the dakota_*.base file will be detected and the test will fail with a diff.
+If the Dakota execution fails for a case, it will fail outright.

-If a regression test fails, steps to disgnose the failure include the following which are performed in the Dakota build directory:
+If a regression test fails, steps to diagnose the failure include the following which are performed in the Dakota build directory:

 #.
 Remove previous test artifacts related to detailed differences and